williamiommi/sanity-plugin-groq-snippet/README.md

 # Sanity Groq Snippet

-A Sanity plugin that lets you store frequently used or complex GROQ queries within your Sanity Studio.
+A Sanity plugin that lets you store and have quick access to frequently used or complex GROQ queries within your Sanity Studio.

 - [⚡️ Features](#%EF%B8%8F-features)
 - [🔌 Installation](#-installation)